Top of page

 Download the art trail app

 The trail invites visitors of all ages to discover each elephant sculpture and log their finds on an immersive art trail app.
 By collecting sculptures on the app, you will unlock special offers from retailers at the site.
+Take part from 26 April.

 Meet four sculptures from the trail - and available for auction